A lot of users are complaining about Safari, saying it’s causing freezing issues. By freezing, it is meant that your Mac is completely unresponsive.

 - Press and hold the Shift key the instant when you hear the startup chime.

-- Release the keys when you see the Apple logo.
+- Release the keys when you see the Apple logo or the login screen.

-- If Safe Boot resolves this issue, restart the Mac normally.
+- If Safe Boot resolves this issue, restart the Mac normally without pressing the Shift key.

 See also: Mac Stuck On “Setting up your Mac”, Fix